PROBLEM SET #5

 1. Assume the Sun was initially 70% hydrogen by mass.
 Calculate the number of H nuclei available for nuclear reactions.
 If each nucleus yields 0.03mpc2, and only 13% is available for consumption (no mixing), what will be the lifetime of the Sun on the main sequence?

 2. The neutrino is an elusive subatomic particle that interacts with matter through the weak nuclear force.
-Its opacity is about 10-20 cm2/gm.
+Its opacity is about 10-20 cm2/g.
 Calculate the mean free path of a neutrino through solid lead.

 3. Consider that local pressure can be given by P=nvp where n is the particle density, v the velocity, and p the momentum.
-We also have dx = n-1/3, wher dx is the size of space occupied by the particle.
+We also have dx = n-1/3, where dx is the size of space occupied by the particle.
 Use the Heisenberg uncertainty principle ( dx dp ~ h) and the definition of momentum to derive a formula for the pressure in a White Dwarf.

 4. We can estimate the gravitational pressure in the following way.
 Assume there is a mass equal to the mass M of the star a distance R/2 from another mass M. Use Newton's Law to derive a formula for this force.
 This is roughly the force that a star uses to hold itself together.
 Assume the pressure P is force divided by area, where the area is that of a sphere of radius R/2.
 Derive a formula for gravitational pressure.